Forricide/still-feel-alive/Chapter 9.md

 And it's over, as far as she can tell.
 In the span of a few moments, it becomes quiet, and the changes to the terrain start to disappear.

 "It's good to see you again.
 We were... worried.
 Did you go somewhere else?"

-[simurgh wing? wait no this is an awful idea, why would the teeth have something like this, would be more of a fallen thing]